 PROJECT TYPEGround investigation - flood defences

+Great Yarmouth has a history of devastating floods, with major events in 1953 and most recently in 2013.
 Flood defences have been upgraded on a number of occasions, with the most recent scheme completed in early 2016.

+This £28.6M Environment Agency project aimed to protect more than 2,000 homes and businesses, upgrading sea defences in Great Yarmouth harbour by refurbishing and raising quay walls along the River Yare.
 Harrison Group Environmental, working for contractor BAM Nuttall, carried out the ground investigation for design of new sheet pile walls and 94 permanent Single Bore Multiple Anchor (SBMA) ground anchors (installed by Keller Geotechnique) to support raised quay walls.

+Ground conditions comprised 20m of unconsolidated made ground, deep organic soils and very soft clay over medium dense to dense sand.
 The SBMA anchors were some of the longest ever installed in the UK, at up to 62m long, allowing them to be founded in the sand, as the soft material above could not provide sufficient bonding capacity.

 Harrison Group used its extensive experience of working in Great Yarmouth’s challenging ground conditions, to design an investigation that would gather the high quality data essential to ensure the anchors could meet the high axial loads required to support the quay walls.